nolan-lwin/Destinex/backend/README.md

 - **Scrum Master:** Chang Min Bark
 - **Developers:** Hung Pham, Hung Ngo

-### Backend Description
+### Back-end Description

-This backend, built with Spring Boot and MongoDB, handles all our application's data processing, API management, and integration with the frontend.
-We constantly evolve our backend architecture and functionalities to align with customer needs and demands in our commitment to provide the best user experience.
+This back-end, built with Spring Boot and MongoDB, handles all our application's data processing, API management, and integration with the front-end.
+We constantly evolve our back-end architecture and functionalities to align with customer needs and demands in our commitment to provide the best user experience.

 ### Key Features